alfaeliasws/react-ts-clean/README.md

 * But it is great to use it, because my react component forced to not to be to long
 * For the adaptation of the architecture I just tried to follow the guide article of what each folder does

-# UI and UX
+## UI and UX
-* I don't do many thing in this UI, to make it all simple so the other party knows the functionality that I use
+* I don't do many thing in this UI, to make it all simple so the other party focus on the programming that I create
 * UX wise, I do my best to make the experience felt by the end user, by using interactive functionality (interaction observer and hover transition)